 Although organizations aim to create value overall, resources and relationships, also referred to in the Framework as different types of “capital”, may be destroyed or depleted in the process of conducting business activities.
 Therefore, whenever the term “value creation” is used, it should be interpreted to include actual or potential value destruction or depletion.

 How to start with sustainability reporting at Intergamma

 We finish of this miniseries with a webinar.
 In this webinar, we help you get started with sustainability reporting and preparing for the upcoming CSRD with the help of sustainability manager Margreeth Pape at Intergamma.
 She will share her experience regarding setting up the sustainability reporting process, keeping in mind the important milestone at intergamma of their first sustainability report being published this year.
-We will discuss the building blocks of Intergamma its sustainability management and reporting journey, such as deciding on your sustainability ambition-level, materiality analysis, setting and committing to goals and targets, and engaging your organization in the sustainability journey ahead.
+We discuss the building blocks of Intergamma its sustainability management and reporting journey, such as deciding on your sustainability ambition-level, materiality analysis, setting and committing to goals and targets, and engaging your organization in the sustainability journey ahead.